 The Right Mix of Sales Motivation Techniques Can Pay Dividends in Spades

-Incentives and compensation plans are the most used motivational techniques in the world.
+Incentives and compensation plans are the used extensively around the globe to motivate employees.
 However, if you ask a salesperson if they have the right support, a candid answer may sound like this-

 “The incentive plan works for me but it doesn’t do enough.”